romeil/Sign-Language-Interpreter-using-Deep-Learning/README.md

 * Run `set_hand_histogram.py` to set the hand histogram for creating gestures.
 * Once you get a good histogram, save it in the code folder, or you can use the histogram created by us that can be found [here](https://github.com/harshbg/Sign-Language-Interpreter-using-Deep-Learning/blob/master/Code/hist).
 * By running `create_gestures.py`, your hand gestures are stored in a produced database and subsequently labelled with the use of OpenCV.
 Click on 'c' when you're ready to start or pause the recording of your hand signs.
-Also, the incrementng digits on the bottom-left hand corner of the widget will provide an idea of how many .jpeg images are being recorded.
+Also, the incrementng digits on the bottom-left hand corner of the window will provide an idea of how many .jpeg images are being recorded.
 * Add different variations to the captured gestures by flipping all the images with `rotate_images.py`.
 * Run `load_images.py` to split all the captured gestures into training, validation and test sets.
 * To view all the gestures, run `display_gestures.py` .